Chris Van Hollen: Gun control

 Van Hollen has been endorsed by the Brady Campaign to Prevent Gun Violence, a group that lobbies for more regulation of guns.
 In September 2008, he voted against repealing parts of the Washington, D.C., firearm ban.
 He supports a national assault weapon ban.

 In 2015, Van Hollen introduced legislation for increased handgun licensing, specifically the requirement for permit-to-purchase licenses.
 The proposal was based on a similar law in Maryland.
 Of his proposal, Van Hollen said, "States require licenses to drive a car or even to fish in local rivers, so requiring a license to buy a deadly handgun is a commonsense step that could save countless lives."

 In response to the 2017 Las Vegas shooting, Van Hollen co-sponsored a bill to ban bump stocks.

 Health

-Van Hollen supports the Affordable Care Act (also known as Obamacare) and has defended it many times.
+Van Hollen supports the Patient Protection and Affordable Care Act (also known as Obamacare) and has defended it many times.
 He is pro-choice and was an original co-sponsor of the Women's Health Protection Act of 2021.
+In December 2025, Van Hollen expressed his support for Medicare for All.